 1. Using over-the-counter bleaching agents at home

-You can also use the following whitening products with bleaching agents with or without your dentist’s instruction, though we always suggest you to consult a dentist before using any of these.
+You can also use the following whitening products with bleaching agents with or without your dentist’s instruction, though we always suggest you consult a dentist before using any of these.

 All toothpaste can remove surface stains while whitening toothpaste can also help as a beaching product.